Richard Wagner Ring Cycle, Leipzig | Small Group Tours Germany

 As you tour Germany, you will have the chance to stroll through remarkable locations and see them through the eyes of Wagner and other talented composers.
 We will also visit the Walhalla Memorial, a hall of fame that includes important artists, composers, and other German cultural icons.
 This travel experience offers beautiful cities, a symphony orchestra, and breathtaking scenery.

-The schedule for 2023 has not yet been released.
+The schedule for 2024 or 2025 have not yet been released.
 Tour dates will be adjusted accordingly.

 Due to the special nature of this tour, we have limited the group size to 10 participants.